bertrandmc/til/aws/developer-associate-notes.md

 Web service that makes easy to deploy and scale and in-memory cache in the cloud.
 It supports:

-1. Memcached: Multi-threaded, No Multi-AZ capacity
+1. Memcached: Multi-threaded, No Multi-AZ capacity Based on sharding and multithreaded architecture, data is split between shards, reads are fast but low data durability.

 2. Redis: Supports Primary/Secondary replication and Multi-AZ which can be used to achieve cross AZ redundancy.
+   Base os replica sets, data is replicated across different, better data durability.

-Although both MemCached and Redis may appear similar in the surface (in hat they are both in-memory cache), they are actually quite different in practice.
+Although both MemCached and Redis may appear similar in the surface (in that they are both in-memory cache), they are actually quite different in practice.
 Because of the replication and persistence features of Redis, elasticache manages Redis more like a relational database.
 Redis Elasticache clusters are managed as stateful entities that include failover, similar how Amazon RDS manages databases failover.
 Memcached is designed as a pure cache solution with no persistence.
 Elasticache manages MemCached nodes a pool that can grow ans shrink, similar to EC2 Autoscaling Group.
 Individual nodes are expendable, and Elasticache provides additional capabilities here, such as automatic node replacement and Auto Discover.

 Use cases MemCached: